hlascelles/karina_personal_website/_posts/travel/2020-04-04-london-parts.md

 * The Barbican Estate - one of the largest examples of Brutalist style architecture.
 It represents an utopian ideal for inner-city living.
 Have fun exploring.
 For example, try to find St Giles Cripplegate.
 * Don't miss the great view of Liverpool Street Station from the Exchange Square.
 * St Paul's cathedral.
 * Paternoster Square, including Temple Bar London - a renovated (and relocated) City of London gateway from the 1600s.
 There used to be 10 of them (Aldgate, Moorgate, etc.), this is the only one that survived.
+And don't miss the Christchurch Greyfriars Church Garden - a garden in the ruins of an 18th-century church bombed during WWII.

 **Food and drink:**
 * Bubala Spitalfields - one of the tastiest tasting menus, Middle Eastern.
 Vegan or vegetarian.
 I left feeling that I should have paid more given how much I loved it.